 Did you make this Boiled Corn on the Cob?
 Leave a rating and a comment below!

 - Fill a large pot with water and bring to a boil.

 - Remove husks and silk from corn.
 Break cobs in half if desired.

-- Once water is boiling, add corn and boil 1 minute.
-Turn off heat and cover.
+- Once water is boiling, add corn and boil for 4-5 minutes.
+Turn off the heat and cover.

-- Leave 10 minutes or up to 30 minutes.
+- Leave the corn in the hot water for 5 minutes longer or up to 30 minutes.
 Drain well.